46chris/FlexPanel/README.md

         - *Explanation* :
             - ".panel > *:first-child { transform: translateY(-100%)}" and ".panel > *:last-child { transform: translateY(100%);}" details the "beginning" state of the top and bottom text on each panel.
 The transforms essentially push the text off the webpage.
             - ".panel.open-active > *:first-child { transform: translateY(0);} " and ".panel.open-active > *:last-child { transform: translateY(0);}" details the "end" state of the top and bottom text on each panel.
 The transforms push the text back onto the webpage which should happen on click of the panel, which will be implemented in the javascript section coming up
-    2. To listen for user input, we will now implement JavaScript which must be done in the <script> </script> tags all the way at the bottom of your html file.
+    2. To listen for user input, we will now implement JavaScript which must be done in the <script> </script> tags all the way at the bottom of the body tag (the script tags should already be there for you).
 Our animation itself will be split into two parts.
 "Opening" the image (this CSS was given to you) and then the moving the text (which we defined in CSS together above).
 We'll first tackle "opening" the image.
         1. To obtain an array of panel elements, add the following code:

         ```jsx